Wilderness Survival 2021

 - have any questions prepared and ready to discuss

 The 2-day overnight practical field session is usually conducted in the Squamish and Sea to Sky Region, though may also be held on Mt Seymour or other local wilderness areas.

 The final decision on a location for the field session will be made with the group, during the evening Live Zoom theory session.
 The actual location and timing of the trip will depend on the weather, time of year, location preference of the participants, and other factors.

 - Please note: All Canada West Mountain School Wilderness Survival courses include an evening Class session on the Thursday night prior to the weekend field trip.

 The first evening classroom session will run from 7 pm till approx. 10 pm.
 This session will thoroughly cover all aspects of wilderness Survival, emergency kits, incident response and will also serve as preparation for the field session.

-On day-2 you will head out for a day hike in the surrounding area to practice navigation skills, route finding and other emergency skills such as using signalling devices, etc. You will return to the trailhead at around 3:00 pm on Day-2.
-After a short wrap-up and question session, the course will finish at around 4:00 pm.
+On day-2 you will head out for a day hike in the surrounding area to practice navigation skills, route finding, and other emergency skills such as using signaling devices, etc. You will return to the trailhead at around 3:00 pm on Day-2.
+After a short wrap-up and question session, the course will finish between 3:00 and 4:00 pm.

 - Gear List - Wilderness Survival Gear List